On Guard for Peace: Western appraisals

 Nevertheless, On Guard for Peace still attracts detractors.
-Boris Schwartz wrote that the 1948 resolution "went deeper than some day-to-day adversities—they are reflected in the music of Prokofiev's last five years," and held up the oratorio as an example:
+Boris Schwartz wrote that the 1948 resolution "went deeper than some day-to-day adversities—they are reflected in the music of Prokofiev's last five years", and held up the oratorio as an example:

-The official drive against "formalism," the simplistic stress on tunefulness and accessibility elevated musical insipidness to a status symbol.
+The official drive against "formalism", the simplistic stress on tunefulness and accessibility elevated musical insipidness to a status symbol.
 Prokofiev had loathed all such trends throughout his life; now he had barely the strength or spirit to fight back.
 The problems worked in his mind; he became doubtful, he listened to the advice of friends and colleagues while in his youth he had recognized no judgment but his own.

-In 1999, one writer reviewing a recording conducted by Yuri Temirkanov called the oratorio "Stalinist era kitsch at its most egregious", while another said that the work "makes the prospect of world harmony seem downright terrifying."
-A reader replying to The Independent called the oratorio "unspeakably awful."
+In 1999, one writer reviewing a recording conducted by Yuri Temirkanov called the oratorio "Stalinist era kitsch at its most egregious", while another said that the work "makes the prospect of world harmony seem downright terrifying".

 Nicolas Slonimsky disagreed with dismissals of On Guard for Peace.
-He wrote that "Prokofiev retains even in this score his typical style."
-Although he said the oratorio "may be legitimately classified as serving the official ideology of the Soviet Union," he listed commonalities the score shared with earlier works such as Peter and the Wolf, The Love for Three Oranges, and the Scythian Suite.
+He wrote that "Prokofiev retains even in this score his typical style".
+Although he said the oratorio "may be legitimately classified as serving the official ideology of the Soviet Union", he listed commonalities the score shared with earlier works such as Peter and the Wolf, The Love for Three Oranges, and the Scythian Suite.